sikai00/tp/docs/UserGuide.md

 1234 represents the 12:34PM.
 * A meeting contains the `INDEX` of the client in the clients list, the `DATE` and `TIME` for the meeting, and the `DESCRIPTION` of the meeting.

+Use case:
+1. You have just scheduled a meeting with a client!
+You can use this command to add the details of the meeting into _MyInsuRec_ to help remember the meeting details.

 Examples:
 * `addMeeting i/1 d/28092022 st/1400 et/1500 dn/Alex's Policy Renewal`